Uncover your true nature with this color wheel of emotions quiz! Find out how it tells you about your emotional landscape and human feelings.

 - a blank, non-emotional state

-The Colors You Choose In The Famous Wheel Of Emotions Can Determine Who You Are (QUIZ)
+The Colors You Choose In The Famous Wheel Of Emotions Can Determine Your True Nature: QUIZ

 According to Prof. Robert Plutchik’s emotional wheel – there are 8 primary emotions, and each one of them has its own color.
 Take this 8-question test based on his research, and discover who you really are!